-A speaker must always be connected to your Hundred Duo Twelve, whether it's the internal 12" speaker or an extension speaker cabinet.
-The amp is designed to deliver at least 100 watts to a 4-ohm speaker load.
+A speaker must always be connected to your KnuckleHead II.
+The amp is designed to deliver at least 120 watts to a 4-ohm speaker load.
 If it has to drive speaker loads lower than 2 ohms, its output transformer or other components could be damaged.
-You can use an 8- or 16-ohm extension cabinet, or two 8- or 16-ohm cabinets (one into each speaker output, with the internal speaker unplugged).
-Never use a 2-ohm speaker cabinet or a 4-ohm extension speaker cabinet.
+You can use 8- or 16-ohm extension cabinets, either alone or in pairs (one connected to each speaker output).

+Never use a 2-ohm speaker cabinet alone, or a pair of 4-ohm extension speaker cabinets together.
 The only time you may run the amp without a speaker connected is if you have a proper "dummy" impedance load box plugged into the speaker output.
 Using a dummy load protects the output transformer, but prolonged use shortens the life of the amp's output tubes.

-If you use your Hundred Duo Twelve to drive an extension cabinet, use a heavy-gauge speaker cord.
+Always use a heavy-gauge speaker cord.
 A shielded guitar cord can't handle the power that your amp provides, and therefore won't sound right-plus it may actually harm your amp.
-Refer to the connection diagrams on pages 11 through 14 for more information.
+Refer to the connection diagrams for further information.

 Note: Never use a speaker output to connect directly to the input of a mixer, a tape recorder, a slave amp, or headphones.
-For further information, refer to the hook-up diagrams on pages 11 through 14 for proper connection with extension speaker cabinets.
+For further information, refer to the hook-up diagrams for proper connection with extension speaker cabinets.